Vancouver, WA Product Liability Lawyers

 In addition, we may file claims against any company that made faulty repairs to a product.

-Consult with a skilled Washington products liability lawyer today
+Consult with a skilled Washington product liability lawyer today

 When products cause harm, the victims deserve compensation.
 At Philbrook Law Office, we’ve earned the respect of clients and adversaries throughout Washington and Oregon for our work on behalf of clients.
-To schedule a free consultation at one of our offices in Vancouver or Battle Ground, WA, please call 360-695-3309 or complete our contact form.
-We also serve the greater Portland area and Oregon State.
+To schedule a free consultation at one of our offices in Vancouver or Battle Ground, WA or in Portland, please call 360-695-3309 or complete our contact form.
 We represent product liability clients on a contingency fee basis.